Sexuality & Gender Identity Therapy Columbia SC | A Personal Framework

 So, I decided to flesh out this idea of a simple model based around the basic shapes of the letters M and W, which are traced out as one marks out responses to each of the five sexuality and gender considerations in the model (where someone could select and number or fraction between 1 and 5 for each of the five items).

-As I considered how various people might respond, I also saw that the model can accommodate other lived experiences such as being transgendered and asexuality, to any degree.
+As I considered how various people might respond, I also saw that the model can accommodate other lived experiences such as being transgender and asexuality, to any degree.
 The thing that brought the model to life for me was the realization that tracking responses across many people could be imagined as a flip-book of each individuals' responses.
 With each flip of the page, the letters would be different shapes and colors as they flipped and altered shape as the data points moved to reflect that individual's internal self-conception.
 Most importantly, despite each being unique, they are all readable and knowable.
 We are all unique as individuals, and yet we can be knowable by others.
 Even when stretched and attenuated, these letter forms are understandable to others.

 After graduation, I presented this conceptualization of wobbly letter forms at the 2022 South Carolina Association of Marriage and Family Therapy annual conference.
 The board for this is a bit dense, as these things tend to become.
 More importantly, the ideas contained in this model's creation inform my practice of therapy on a regular basis.
 I hope it gives you something to consider, too, whether or not you have given much conscious thought to these concepts.